-1 THE CHAIRMAN.
-SOTTY, I see what you mean.
+1 THE CHAIRMAN: Sorry, I see what you mean.
 Sorry, 2 I misunderstood the sense of it, because we know there 3 was some degree of openness at the meeting?
 4 MS ANYADIKE-DANES: Yes, in fact I think, Mr Chairman, it 5 was proposed there would be minutes taken of it.
 Then 6 I think there was some disquiet about that, so to 7 encourage free discussion, if I can put it that way, it 8 was decided not to take them.
-9 What one might have thought would happen is that 10 some detailed notes would be made afterwards to get the he spoke afterwards and got part of the chronology from.

-What one might have thought would happen is that some detailed notes would be made afterwards to get the sense of what the discussion was and so forth.
-And in fact, so far as we are aware, these two pages, leaving aside another document called the "Action sheet", which I'll come to in a second, these two pages are what exist, so far as Mr Fulton is concerned, from that meeting.

-In fact, it's not entirely clear when these were taken.
-That's part of the problem now, and that was part of Dr Fulton's problem when he was trying to help us with whether a particular person was there or that person's name appeared because that was somebody to whom he spoke afterwards and got part of the chronology from.

-But if one looks at 013, these seem to be his notes.

-He will be taken through, and you have seen them before,

-Mr Chairman, and it'll be a matter for later on as to
+9 What one might have thought would happen is that 10 some detailed notes would be made afterwards to get the 11 sense of what the discussion was and so forth.
+And in 12 fact, so far as we are aware, these two pages, leaving 13 aside another document called the "Action sheet", which 14 I'll come to in a second, these two pages are what 15 exist, so far as Mr Fulton is concerned, from that 16 meeting.
+17 In fact, it's not entirely clear when these were 18 taken.
+That's part of the problem now, and that was 19 part of Dr Fulton's problem when he was trying to help 20 us with whether a particular person was there or that 21 person's name appeared because that was somebody to whom 22 he spoke afterwards and got part of the chronology from.
+23 But if one looks at 013, these seem to be his notes.
+24 He will be taken through, and you have seen them before, 25 Mr Chairman, and it'll be a matter for later on as to